Open ASR Leaderboard: Towards Reproducible and Transparent Multilingual and Long-Form Speech Recognition Evaluation: Conclusions

-We present the \textit{Open ASR Leaderboard}, a reproducible benchmark covering $60+$ systems and $11$ datasets, including multilingual and long-form speech.
+We present the \ifcameraready \textit{Open ASR Leaderboard}\else \textit{ASR Leaderboard}\fi, a reproducible benchmark covering $86$ systems and $12$ datasets, including multilingual and long-form speech.
+Our comparison standardizes the evaluation across multiple open-source toolkits (ESPNet, NeMo, SpeechBrain, Transformers), commercial APIs, and model-specific repositories.
 Standardized text normalization enables a unified basis for comparing WER performance accuracy, and our RTFx evaluation allows for efficiency comparisons.
-Conformer–LLM models achieve the strongest English WER but at the cost of higher latency, whereas CTC/TDT decoders offer faster inference with only modest accuracy trade-offs, making them attractive for long-form transcription.
-All code and datasets are fully open-sourced to support transparent and extensible evaluation.
+Conformer-based encoders paired with transformer-based decoders achieve the strongest English WER but at the cost of higher latency.
+In contrast, CTC- and TDT-based decoders offer faster inference with only modest accuracy trade-offs, making them attractive for long-form transcription.
+Code and datasets are open-sourced to support transparent and extensible evaluation.

-Future work include expanding language and domain evaluations (\eg far-field speech), incorporating additional metrics (\eg token error rate~\cite{SpeechColab}), and exploring underrepresented encoder–decoder combinations (see \cref{tab:arch_breakdown}).
-With the rise of LLMs and their ability for strong ASR performance (\cref{tab:results_overview}), we expect more approaches that employ them.
+Future work includes expanding evaluations across languages and domains (\eg far-field speech), incorporating additional metrics (\eg token error rate~\cite{SpeechColab}), and exploring underrepresented encoder-decoder combinations (\cref{tab:arch_breakdown}).
+With the rise of LLMs and their demonstrated strength in ASR, we anticipate more approaches leveraging them.
+To further improve benchmark reliability, private evaluation sets could help minimize the risk of test-set contamination.
+Additionally, because models vary in how they handle disfluencies, it may be valuable to differentiate tasks based on whether disfluencies are explicitly modeled or whether verbatim transcription is required.